-A new purpose of internal auditing is established which now includes that internal auditing enhances the organization's ability to serve the public interest and internal audit can provide assurance, advice, insights and foresights (Domain 1).
-This requires IA to stipulate their reason of existence, how their work serves the public interest and what type of services they deliver and what these entail.
+A new purpose of Internal Auditing is established which now includes that internal auditing enhances the organization's ability to serve the public interest, and internal audit can provide assurance, advice, insights and foresights (Domain 1).
+This requires IA to stipulate how their work serves the public interest and what type of services they deliver and what these entail.

-Clarification on the role of the board related to oversight of the performance of the IAF (Standard 6.3).
+Clarification on the role of the board related to oversight of the performance of the internal audit function (Standard 6.3).
 Amongst others this requires the CAE to provide the board and senior management with the information needed to support and promote the IAF and requires the board to champion the IAF to fulfill its purpose and pursue its strategy and objectives.
-Additionally, the board needs to understand the qualifications and competencies of the CAE.

 Specific standards have been set to manage financial, human resources and technological resources of the team (principle 10).
-This principle requires the IAF to (demonstrate how they) obtain and deploy financial, human, and technological resources effectively in line with the methodologies established for the IAF.
+This principle requires the IAF to (demonstrate how they) obtain and deploy financial, human, and technological resources effectively in line with the methodologies established for the internal audit function.

 In the delivery of audits the Standards require that individual findings must be prioritized based on significance (Standard 14.3) and an engagement conclusion must be included based upon the engagement objectives (Standard 14.5).
-Ratings/ rankings are not required but are recommended.
+Ratings/rankings are not required but are recommended.
 In the conclusion, the results of the assignment must be related to the (engagement) objectives, reflect the professional judgment of the auditor and demonstrate the impact on the organization and the effectiveness of the assessed process.
 Furthermore, an assessment is required to determine whether to report risks as findings based on the circumstances and established methodologies.

 Internal auditors must exercise professional skepticism when planning and performing internal audit services (Standard 4.3).
 Professional skepticism enables internal auditors to make objective judgments based on facts, information, and logic, rather than trust or belief.
 Skepticism is the attitude of always questioning or doubting the validity and truthfulness of claims, statements, and other information.
-Although auditors should always be critical and use relevant, reliable and sufficient information to draw conclusion the professional skepticism requirement is further specifying this by mentioning that it is required to evaluate whether information is reliable.
+Although auditors should always be critical and use relevant, reliable and sufficient information to draw conclusions, the professional skepticism requirement further specifies this by mentioning the requirement to evaluate whether information is reliable.